Microsoft Licensing

 SQL Server Standard vs. Enterprise: Key Differences

-- Cost: SQL Server Enterprise Edition is significantly more expensive than Standard Edition.
-As of recent price lists, Enterprise per-core licenses can be roughly 3-4 times the cost of Standard per-core.
+• Cost: SQL Server Enterprise Edition is significantly more expensive than Standard Edition.
+According to recent price lists, Enterprise per-core licenses can be roughly 3-4 times the cost of Standard per-core licenses.
 Features and consolidation rights can justify this cost, but for budget-sensitive deployments, Standard is attractive if it meets requirements.

-- Scalability Limits: Standard Edition has some resource limits.
+• Scalability Limits: Standard Edition has some resource limits.
 For example, Standard may cap the amount of memory used by the database engine (in SQL 2019, Standard could use up to 128 GB of memory for the DB Engine, whereas Enterprise can use the OS limit).
-Standard also limits the maximum number of cores it can effectively utilize for some functions (it can install on a large server, but certain performance features like parallelism may not scale the same as Enterprise).
+Standard also limits the maximum number of cores it can effectively utilize for certain functions (it can be installed on a large server, but performance features like parallelism may not scale as well as Enterprise).

-- Online index rebuilds, online schema changes (Standard might lock tables for those operations).
+• Online index rebuilds and online schema changes (Standard might lock tables for these operations).

-- Advanced query tuning, such as parallel index operations, and intelligent query processing enhancements (some trickle to Standard after a few versions, but Enterprise gets them first).
+• Advanced query tuning, such as parallel index operations, and intelligent query processing enhancements (some of which trickle down to Standard after a few versions, but Enterprise receives them first).

-- Security: Both editions are secure, but Enterprise often includes more fine-grained features like Always Encrypted with secure enclaves and extensible key management integration.
+• Security: Both editions are secure, but Enterprise often includes more fine-grained features, such as Always Encrypted with secure enclaves and extensible key management integration.
 Standard has encryption and basic auditing, but Enterprise adds advanced auditing and threat detection (when combined with Azure services).

-In summary, Enterprise is for maximum scale and features; Standard covers general-purpose needs at a lower cost.
+In summary, Enterprise is designed for maximum scale and features; Standard is suitable for general-purpose needs at a lower cost.

 Read License Mobility and True-Up Strategy for SQL Server in Virtualized Environments.